alinnert/generic-store/README.md

 ## Are there drawbacks?

 - A store root **must** be an object, no arrays or other non-object types are supported.
 Its properties can be of any type.
+- Updates using the `.update()` method are not atomic.
+- No time-travel debugging.

 ## How do I install it?